 - a) Assessment strategy for MBA583 changed and written assignment have been replaced by a crowdfunding video presentation of an innovative business.
-This practical element is widely used as assessment strategy in business schools across the world as it enables the students to take the role of the entrepreneur, See Annex 2 Course DMBA583, Study Guide, section 16. - b) Furthermore, the assessment strategy of DM515 was advanced with a business case study and students have to deliver a report of digital campaign with emphasis on social media for a real business.
-The students will take the role of an expert in the field and they will have the opportunity to better understand, familiarize and embrace the real life needs of an enterprise.
-See Annex 2, Course DM515 Study Guide, section 16. - c) Finally, DM504 on "e-Consumer Behavior" has been enhanced with many real-life scenarios, See Annex2, Course DM515 Study Guide/Activities. - 6.
+This practical element is widely used as assessment strategy in business schools across the world as it enables the students to take the role of the entrepreneur, See Annex 1 Revised program Study Guide, section 13 Syllabi, Course DMBA583, Assessment component. - b) Furthermore, the assessment strategy of DM515 was advanced with a business case study and students have to deliver a report of digital campaign with emphasis on social media for a real business.
+The students will take the role of an expert in the field and they will have the opportunity to better understand, familiarize and embrace the real life needs of an enterprise, See Annex 1 Revised program Study Guide, section 13 Syllabi, Course DM515, Assessment component. - c) The DM504 course "e-Consumer Behavior" has been enhanced with real-life scenarios, See Annex 1 Revised program Study Guide, section 13 Syllabi. - 6.
 Where appropriate teaching practice and assessment should be informed by current marketing practice and where possible feature industry sponsored assignments.

 Answer: Done.
 See changes for comment 5 above.
-The aforementioned changes advance practical aspects of assessment strategy and assessments become market-oriented.
+The aforementioned changes advance practical aspects of assessment strategy and assessments become more market-oriented.
 By implementing these changes other teaching objectives will be served towards advancing real life skills, such as communication/presentation skills.